 (1) Public agencies must make payments on public works projects within 30 days of receipt of a properly completed invoice in accordance with RCW 39.76.011.
 Instructions for properly completing an invoice (or requesting payment) must be included in the contract documents.
-Payment cutoff dates, invoice due dates, review timeframes, notice procedures, payment timelines, and retainage withholding, and release must be included in the contract.
+Payment cutoff dates, invoice due dates, review timeframes, notice procedures, payment timelines, and retainage withholding and release must be included in the contract.
 Payment timelines must include a payment release schedule with dates, should properly completed invoices be received.
-The payment release schedule must be included in any contracts made with subcontractors, at every tier, to ensure project payment release expectations are provided for the project.
+The payment release schedule must be included in any contracts made with

-3 The BEDBI Committee has received feedback that this payment cycle does not allow for subcontractors to have their payments in time to pay Union (Trust?)
-Funds within the required schedule for PLAs/CWAs.
-A 5 day payment window was considered for these types of agreements, but still would only allow get appropriate funds first and second tier subcontractors in time to pay depending on when payment is issued.
+3 The BEDBI Committee has received feedback that this payment cycle does not allow for subcontractors to receive their payments in time to make Union Trust Funds payments within the required schedule for PLAs/CWAs.
+A 5-day payment requirement for contractors to pay lower-tier subs was considered for contracts with these types of agreements.
+However, making this change would only accelerate the timetable sufficiently for first and second tier subcontractors.